kamialie/education/README.md

 Work queue is created by leaving `completions` field empty.
 Job comtroller launches specified number of pod simultaneously and waits until one of them signals successfull completion.
 Then it stops and removes all pods.

+In a situation of a job with both completion and parallelism options set, the controller won't start new containers if the remaining number of completions is less that parallelism value.

 Parallel job example:
 ```yaml